EDIorg/workshops/Online_data_publishing_7-11June2020/Logistics.md

 **Zoom connection**

-Slack
+Coming soon!

-Oxygen editor
+**Good practices for an online workshop**

-**Good practices**
+Keep bandwidth high by closing unnecessary applications Keepyour video turned on

-Keep bandwidth high
+**Other applications and software**

-Keep video turned on
+Slack (business communication platform for instant messaging) Oxygen editor (for editing XML files)